Shen-Lab/gcWGAN/gcWGAN/README.md

 * Build the environment ***DeepDesign_acc*** following the instruction in the ***Environments*** folder.

 ## Table of contents:
+* **WarmStart:** Contain the codes for the semi-supervised learning process (training with the unlabeled data from Uniref and the labeled data from SCOPe).
+* **DeepSF_model_weignt:** Contain the weights for DeepSF.
+* **Converge_Check_Result:** Contain the loss on each epoch calculated for different models to show the model convergence.
+* **tflib:** Contain some packages for gcWGAN.
+Need to be imported for related codes.
+* **language_helpers:** Contain the functions to help load the training data.
+Need to be imported for related codes.
+* **DataLoading.py:** Contain the functions to help load and process the data.
+Need to be imported for related codes.
 * **gcWGAN_training.py:** Main code for gcWGAN Training.
+* **gcWGAN_withoutSemi:** gcWGAN training without semi-supervised learning part.
+* **gcWGAN_loss_calculate:** Code to calculate the generator loss, the critic loss and the overall loss for each epoch of model.

 ## Operations:
 * **Load and Set Environment**